Skip to content

 • Reduces manual workarounds (e.g., spreadsheets or notes outside the system)

-Some Custom Data Types are included by default, but most are created as needed based on business requirements.
+Some Custom Data Types are included by default, but most are created and added as needed based on business requirements.

 How to Create Custom Data Type